 I’m very lucky that my family will try practically anything that I cook.
 Since my kids were little, I’ve tried to introduce them to all kinds of foods.
 Different flavors.
 Different cultures.
 Different dishes.
 They’ve tried dishes from India, Africa, Jamaica, Canada, France, Germany, China, Japan, Mexico…

 I’ve tried lots of different foods and they’ve eaten all of them – sometimes suspiciously and tentatively.
 But they’ve tried them.
 Most of the time, they end up liking the food.
 They love pretty much anything Asian and Mexican.
 That’s a given.
-But they have been ready to try everything I’ve tried to make.
+But they have been ready to sample everything I’ve tried to make.

 Expanding their palates was my goal and, as a result, they are very adventurous, both in eating and in cooking.
 They don’t usually judge a dish by its appearance without first giving it a try.